FAQ - Frequently Asked Questions

 [+] What is the deadline for earning CLE credits?

-The CLE requirement runs from January 1st to December 31st.
+The CLE compliance period runs from January 1st to December 31st.
 All credits for this period must be completed by December 31st.

 [+] What if I don't have my CLE hours completed in time?

 If you believe you will not have your CLE requirement met by December 31, you may go on our website, or call our office for specific instructions on how to obtain an extension.
 A written request must be made to the Board, accompanied by an extension fee.
 The Board may deny requests for extensions if the member has a history of late compliance.
-Extensions are granted only until February 15.
-Attorneys who do not complete their CLE requirement and do not ask for an extension will be subject to late fees as well as other fees and penalties.
+Extensions are granted only until March 1.

 [+] How do I find out how many CLE credits I currently have?